SilvioMJZ/SilvioMJZ_DataSciPortfolio/README.md

 - **Description**: This package provides a simple calculator class that performs operations such as addition, subtraction, multiplication, division, nth root calculation, and the ability to reset the calculator's state.
 - **Files**: The `CalculatorPackage` folder contains all the relevant files for this package.

-#### Coursera EDA

-- **Description**: This project involves using data visualizations to explore the features of Coursera courses data and to test if there are meaningful relationships between the variables found in the dataset.
-- **Files**: The `python_assignments/Coursera_EDA` folder contains all the relevant files for this project.

 ### Contract Parser